vskaush2/CyclicityAnalysis/README.md

 # CyclicityAnalysis
-Working Implementation of Cyclicity Analysis
+This repository contains a working implementation of Cyclicity Analysis, which is a pattern recognition technique for analyzing multiple time-series.